TabachenkoD/Post-todo-user-lists/README.md

 * React Hook form
 * Axios

-The main task was to work with [Fake Api](https://jsonplaceholder.typicode.com), the correct use of dynamic routes and nested routes, use one of the state managers - I chose the Redux Toolkit, work with the form at a more advanced level.
+The main task was to work with [fake api - Jsonplaceholder](https://jsonplaceholder.typicode.com), the correct use of dynamic routes and nested routes, use one of the state managers - I chose the Redux Toolkit, work with the form at a more advanced level, work with axios (get, post, patch requests).